YDD9/YDD9-YDD9.github.io/_posts/2017-11-14-Oracle-Virtualbox-Linux.md

 ```
 Run `sudo fdisk -l`.
 You should have a /dev/sda device.

-Then you can unmount ISO and continu further test.
+Then you can poweroff `sudo shutdown -h now` and unmount ISO in CD and continu further test.

 Connecting the CoreOS with ssh, you need config ![port forwarding]({{ site.url }}/images/VirtualBoxPortForwarding.png)
 open a cmd in your Host win10